-While the public are in general too busy to notice yet another “Agreement” between the Crown and tribal groups, Ngati Porou’s foreshore and seabed Agreement, which confers inalienable legal rights on Porou, sets a dangerous precedent for New Zealand’s future: Parliament has a choice – it can remain a member of the small group of prosperous liberal democracies that follow the Rule of Law (as opposed to rule by law) or it can enact the Ngati Porou Bill[i], setting a precedent for future “grace and favour” deals over the foreshore and seabed in which the Minister exercises powers of gift outside of the legal framework established to define and curb those Ministerial powers.
+While the public are in general too busy to notice yet another “Agreement” between the Crown and tribal groups, Ngati Porou’s foreshore and seabed Agreement, which confers inalienable legal rights on Porou, sets a dangerous precedent for New Zealand’s future: Parliament has a choice – it can remain a member of the small group of prosperous liberal democracies that follow the Rule of Law (as opposed to rule by law) or it can enact the Ngati Porou Bill[i], setting a precedent for future “grace and favour” deals over the foreshore and seabed in which the Minister exercises powers of gift outside our constitutional framework, established over centuries, to define and curb Ministerial powers.

 An outline of the Ngati Porou Agreements:

 The Ngati Porou Agreement is the outcome of two separate negotiations.
 The first, negotiated by Michael Cullen under the Foreshore and Seabed Act 2004, resulted in the Ngati Porou Bill (no 1), introduced to the House in 2008, but allowed to lapse due to the passing of the Marine and Coastal Area (Takutai Moana) Act 2011 (the “MACA”).

 The Amended Agreement, negotiated by Christopher Finlayson, was signed in August 2017 after the lapsing of the six year deadline for MACA applications.
 The Amended Agreement “aligned” the previous Agreement to the MACA resulting in the Ngati Porou Bill (No 2), currently before Parliament.

 Key features of the Amended Agreement (as implemented by the Ngati Porou Bill No. 2)